banerjs/blog/notes.md

 - Animate slide transitions
 - Migrate to ES6
 - Common CSS for different sections should go into a sections folder in CSS.
 Files in here should be included using SASS for the individual pages.
+- Remove multi-dispatch warning for new page

 # Todo

-- Fix separate bundling of lib.js and application.js
-- Fix the client side routing problems using history.js
+- Add in the ability to change the page title
 - Create content for the about page
 - Create design for the slides
 - Add in interactivity to the slides
 - Plug in a proper data source
 - Flesh out the routes
-- Add in the ability to change the page title
 - Reactify the navigation component and add "Jump capabilities" for faster browsing.

 # Data Model